prekshapalva/prekshapalva/README.md

 }
 ```
 ### :earth_africa: Check out some of my community-centric projects
-- [x] :ambulance: A medical device for early detection of Breast cancer using thermal imaging and ML algorithms.
+- [x] :ambulance: A medical device for early detection of Breast cancer using thermography and ML algorithms.
-- [x] :womens: A massager belt to mitigate abdominal cramps and back pain caused due to primary dysmennorrhea.
+- [x] :womens: A massager belt to mitigate abdominal cramps and back pain caused due to dysmennorrhea.
-- [ ] :sex:
+- [ ] :gender:
 - [ ] :hand: An online assistive tool to enable sign to text conversion during video conferencing.

 ### 👀 You can also find me on